brotherhoodMonk/gyan/rct.md

 }

 2. reducers-
-Reducers are pure functions that take the current state of an application, perform an action and returns a new state.
+1. Reducers are pure functions that take the current state of an application, perform an action and returns a new state.
-These states are stored as objects and they specify how the state of an application changes in response to an action sent to the store.
+2. These states are stored as objects and they specify how the state of an application changes in response to an action sent to the store.

-It is based on the reduce function in JavaScript where a single value is gotten from multiple values after a callback function has carried out.
+3.It is based on the reduce function in JavaScript where a single value is gotten from multiple values after a callback function has carried out.

-As pure functions, they do not change the data in the object passed to it or perform any side effect in the application.
+4. As pure functions, they do not change the data in the object passed to it or perform any side effect in the application.
 Given the same object, it should always produce the same result.